Glossary

 Allocation of parental responsibilities

-How guardians share or divide parenting decisions. (“Allocation” means distributing something according to a plan.)
-You might decide this between you and record it in an agreement or ask the court for a court order.
+Allocation means distributing something according to a plan.
+You might decide how to share or divide parenting decisions and record your decision in an agreement or ask the court for a court order.

 Alternative service